pandabeards/100-days-of-code/log.md

 **Today's Progress:** More freecodecamp.org ES6 challenges on template literals and constructor functions.

 **Thoughts:** Definitely struggling on this one.
 Repeating exercises to make sure I understand the syntax(es).

+### Day 3: February 19, 2020

+**Today's Progress:** Finished the freecodecamp.org ES6 challenges and spent more time on the fullstack js course.

+**Thoughts:** The remaining chunks of the ES6 challenges were more familiar as they'd been covered more in the fullstack course.
+I'm running without sleep today, so instead of going onto the next set for regex, I've gone back to the fullstack course.

+### Day 4: February 20, 2020

+**Today's Progress:** Learned a bit of regex from freecodecamp I'll probably need to repeat and played around with an Angular library (mostly unsuccessfully).

+**Thoughts:** It was a bit of a slower day.
+Still recovering from sleep lacks.
+Tomorrow is another, more awake day.